Javanese

 Deletion.
 Forward deletion works in the same way as cursor movement.
 The backspace key deletes code point by code point, except for WebKit, which deletes one grapheme cluster at a time.

 Line-break.
-See this test.
+See this Balinese test.
 The CSS sets the value of the line-break property to anywhere.
 Change the size of the box to slowly move the line break point.

 Gecko appears to segment on orthographic syllable, per the description here, except for one case where the complex stack is split.
 WebKit and Blink appear to sometimes wrap inside stacks and other times not.
 It's not obvious why, but both segment in the same way.